Your Army soldier has just left and if I had to guess, any mention of the Army or anything patriotic right now brings instant tears to your eyes.

-On Sunday night about 8:45 p.m., I left to go to the post office to mail his letter.
-I was gone a total of ten minutes and…you guessed it!
+On Sunday night at about 8:45 p.m., I left to mail his letter at the post office.
+I was gone for ten minutes, and…you guessed it!

 When I returned, the message light was blinking.
 I was beside myself.
-Not only had I missed his call, but he sounded sick and he was all but begging me to send him mail on the message.
+Not only had I missed his call, but he sounded sick and begged me to send him some mail on the message.

-The problem was I had been writing daily at that point for two weeks.
-It killed me to think that not only could he not get me on the phone but he didn’t think I had been writing to him either.
+The problem was that I had been writing daily for two weeks.
+It killed me to think that he could not get me on the phone, and he didn’t think I had been writing to him either.

-From that point on, if I ever left the house my cell phone was glued to me.
-Keep in mind this was 2003 when it wasn’t so common to always have your phone with you.
+From then on, if I ever left the house, my cell phone was glued to me.
+Remember that this was 2003 when it wasn’t so common to always have your phone with you.

 The next weekend, I received a call on my cell phone with a number from Denver, Colorado.

-I almost didn’t answer it but then decided to and it was him.
-It was showing up as Denver because of being on a payphone.
-He was sick, very sick actually, and was able to talk for only about three minutes.
+I almost didn’t answer it but then decided to, and it was him.
+It was showing up as Denver because of being on a pay phone.
+He was very sick, actually, and could talk for only about three minutes.

 Moral of this story: